UniversalTourist/R-LadiesIstanbul/20170930_RForbeginners.md

 [2,]    4    5    6
 ```

-- Choose an element from matrices
+- Select an element from matrices

 ```r
 myMatrix[1,2]